jarkkokovala/distsys19/project1/documentation/measurements.md

 1) client sends message to filenode,
 2) name node receives file list update request.

+Client code was altered so that a simple loop was introduced to perform the measurements.
+Random payloads (=file content) were generated with the python3 lorem library.
+The measuring cod is not included in the repository.

 Before measuring random latency (described above) was introduced in the system.

-Random payloads (file content) were generated with the python3 lorem library.

 Measurement data can be found from the [data](./data/mean_110ms_latency) subdirectory.